 (a) Records of all tests performed under OAR 340-244-0244(1) and (2);

 (b) Records related to the operation and maintenance of vapor balance equipment required under OAR 340-244-0242.
-Any vapor balance component defect must be logged and tracked by station personnel using forms provided by the Department or a reasonable facsimile.
+Any vapor balance component defect must be logged and tracked by station personnel using forms provided by DEQ or a reasonable facsimile.

 (c) Records of total throughput volume of gasoline, in gallons, for each calendar month.